Development of Climate Projections for California and Identification of Priority Projections

 Reliability

 The downscaled climate projections will provide information to the IOUs and broader energy sector about how climate change may impact energy demand and supply based on changes in temperature, humidity, winds, and streamflow.
+This enables planning for future extremes and trends which are likely not captured in the historical records.

 Increase Safety